skupperproject/refdog/input/commands/listener-create.md

 - <h3 id="host">--host <span class="attribute-info">string</span></h3>

-  The hostname or IP address of the server.
+  The hostname or IP address of the local listener.
+Clients at this site use the listener host and port to establish connections to the remote service.

-  This is an alternative to setting the `--selector` or `--workload` options.

   <table class="fields"><tr><th>Default</th><td>_Value of name_</td><tr><th>Platforms</th><td>Kubernetes, Docker</td></table>